top of page

 The noun 'indulgence' shares its etymological roots with the verb 'indulge.'
 It can be traced back to the Latin word 'indulgentia,' which is derived from 'indulgere,' meaning 'to be kind or lenient towards.'
 This Latin term combines 'in' (meaning 'in' or 'towards') and 'dulgere' (meaning 'to be sweet' or 'to be fond of').
 Consequently, the etymology of 'indulgence' implies an act of being lenient or yielding toward something pleasurable or sweet.
 Originally, it referred to the act of granting oneself or others a certain pleasure or favor, often without strict limits or restraint, and it eventually came to denote the habit of satisfying one's desires or cravings, sometimes in excess or without moderation, as it is understood in contemporary usage.

-Quiz: Find the meaning of indulgence
+Quiz: Find the meaning of the noun indulgence:

 Try Again!